 The making of a truly great product, system or service goes beyond what you can see.
 It encompasses what goes on beneath the surface – the purpose, brand positioning and processes that keep it ticking along – and how it relates to the consumer, technology, security and everything in-between.

-As such, design is much more than just a lick of paint.
 A lot of people assume that’s all design is, a lick of paint, but this is the fundamental problem with the current state of ‘design’.
 We need to remedy this.
 How can we promote designers as problem solvers, not painters?
 How can we position designers as professionals who make things work for (and with) humans across multiple products and services?

-Design thinking is the answer.
+Design thinking principles are the answer.
 Freed from the shackles and need to simply make things ‘look nice’, this concept reinstalls creative, functional problem-solving at the institutional level.
 This approach is the secret sauce for solving your digital transformation problems.
-Here, I'll discuss why it's crucial not to overlook design thinking in your digital transformation.
+Here, I'll discuss why it's crucial not to overlook design thinking principles in your digital transformation.
 To begin, let's look at why design thinking was Uber’s biggest missed opportunity – and how to avoid making it yours.

 Uber is the poster child of digital transformation.
 It is based on a platform of advanced iOS, Android and cloud hosting capabilities.
 Through its use of thoughtful UX/UI and bleeding-edge technology such as advanced algorithms, social connectivity, single-screen ecommerce and geo-fencing, it is a revolutionary, user-centric public transportation experience.